PelionIoT/snap-pelion-edge/docs/kaas.md

 - A [Pelion account](https://portal.mbedcloud.com).
 - [kubectl version `1.14.3`](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
-- You have installed the pelion-edge snap to an ubuntu-core 16 gateway or VM and ensured that it is registered to your Pelion account.
+- The pelion-edge snap installed to an ubuntu-core 16 gateway or VM and registered to your Pelion account.

 1. Generate an API key.